2013 Young Farmers Conference

 They are the future of farming.

-The 2012 Young Farmers Conference, to be held December 12 – 14 at Stone Barns Center for Food & Agriculture, is convening some 250 young and beginning farmers from 28 states and two countries for intensive workshops, demonstrations, business courses, conversations and dancing.
+The 2013 Young Farmers Conference, to be held December 4-6 at Stone Barns Center for Food & Agriculture, is convening some 250 young and beginning farmers for intensive workshops, demonstrations, business courses, conversations and dancing.
 Part of the Center’s Growing Farmers Initiative, the conference is unique in scope and reach, bringing together thought leaders, creative practitioners and business experts in the sustainable agriculture movement with farmers eager for ideas, information and connection.

 Young and beginning farmers attend to talk about improvements they want to make to their farms and, for most, dream about the type of farm they hope to have one day.
 They gather to share ideas, business models, tools and experiences that can help them meet the challenges of small-scale farming.